Death Benefits (DIC) Lawyers

 Surviving Spouse of a Veteran

-To qualify as a surviving spouse, you must be validly married to the Veteran.
+To qualify as a surviving spouse, you must be validly married to the veteran.
 You must also have proof of marriage.
-To qualify you must establish that you were the valid or deemed valid spouse of the Veteran at the time of his death.
+To qualify, you must establish that you were the valid or deemed valid spouse of the veteran at the time of his death.

 • Can I Still Qualify For Spousal Benefits If I Did Not Live With The Veteran For At Least One Year?

 With respect to the requirement that you cohabitate with the Veteran there are exceptions to the co-habitation requirement if the separation was due to the misconduct or the actions of the Veteran.
+The evidence and information that you submit to the VA in support of your claim in this regard will determine whether or not your application is ultimately approved.
+In practice, this exception typically involves veterans with severe PTSD or other psychiatric problems that result in abusive behavior toward their spouse and family.

 In the experience of our veteran’s benefits attorneys, a Veteran may be suffering from extreme cases of PTSD or other psychiatric problems which make living with him or her difficult or impossible.
 A surviving spouse might also live apart from the Veteran for business reasons.
 Therefore, a separation occurring under these circumstances doesn’t have to impair a surviving spouse’s ability to qualify for death benefits.